Advances in Liver Cancer Research

 A biomarker is a molecule found in blood or other tissues that serves as a sign of a condition or disease.
 Scientists are working to find biomarkers in blood, urine, or other body fluids that are reliable signs of early-stage liver cancer.

-Scientists in NCI’s Early Detection Research Network (EDRN), a network of institutions researching biomarkers for early-stage cancer, have identified several promising biomarkers of early-stage liver cancer.
+Scientists in NCI’s Early Detection Research Network (EDRN), a network of institutions researching biomarkers for early-stage cancer, identified several promising biomarkers of early-stage liver cancer.

 NCI also led a study of Baltimore, MD residents to explore genetic features of liver cancer and to find biomarkers for early detection or prevention.
 Using data from this study, NCI researchers found several potential biomarkers of HCC.